Porsche 997 years to avoid — most common problems

 The Bore scoring issue is one of the most relevant problems that potential owners of the 997 should pay attention to.
 This problem mostly happens with the sixth cylinder of the Porsche 997’s engine as the protective lining between the cylinder and the wall degrades and the cylinder changes its shape due to friction.

-The slight damage that gets created this way can cause increased oil consumption and compromised engine oil, so it’s a problem that deserves taking a look into.
+The slight damage that gets created this way can cause increased oil consumption and compromised engine oil, so it’s a problem that deserves to be taken into.
 It can also happen if you don’t know what oil your car takes and it’s crucial to set the oil change appointments based on the 997 requirements.

 Some Porsche 997 drivers have complained about the coolant leaks and while this problem may not be as common as previously mentioned owners, it’s still a bothersome feat.
 It takes some time to inspect the engine cooling system and find the source of the leak and the faulty water pump was the source only in a handful of situations.